buntine/discogs/README.markdown

 USAGE
 -----
-  To use this library, you must supply a valid User-agent value.
+  To use this library, you must supply the name of your application.
 For example:

     require 'discogs'
-    wrapper = Discogs::Wrapper.new("Mozilla/5.0 (X11; Linux i686; rv:6.0.2) Gecko/20100101 Firefox/6.0.2")

-  I suggest passing on your users User-agent.
+    wrapper = Discogs::Wrapper.new("My awesome web app")

   Accessing information is easy: